Image processing in DNA: DNA image processing and experiments

 The $11,826$ DNA oPools oligos were ordered from IDT (https://www.idtdna.com/pages/products/custom-dna-rna/dna-oligos/custom-dna-oligos/opools-oligo-pools).
 They were PCR amplified and the PCR products were then converted into a shotgun sequencing library with the Hyper Library construction kit from Kapa Biosystems (Roche).
 The library was quantitated by qPCR and sequenced on one ISeq flowcell for $251$ cycles from one end of the fragments.
 The fast file was generated with the Illumina bcl2fastq v2.20 Conversion Software.
 As each oligo read may contain errors that arise both during synthesis and sequencing, we first \emph{reconstructed a consensus sequence} via sequence alignment to exploit the inherent redundancy of the read process.
 After the whole writing, reading and consensus process, we obtained $10,981$ perfectly reconstructed oligos, $745$ oligos with symbol errors that do not cause obvious defects in the reconstructed images, and $100$ oligos with large corruption levels or completely missing from the pool.

-The decoding procedure operates on the consensus reads and reverses the two-step encoding process.
-Due to lack of space, a detailed description of the procedure is omitted.

-\textbf{Converting DNA consensus strings into binary strings.} If some oligo unique identifiers are corrupted by errors during the synthesis or sequencing process, we replace the erroneous identifier by a unique string at smallest Hamming distance from it.
-Each DNA block is converted into some binary string, although this string may be wrong and cause visible discolorations in the image.
+\textbf{Converting DNA consensus sequences into binary strings.} The decoding procedure operates on the consensus reads and reverses the two-step encoding process.
+A detailed description of the procedure is omitted here.
+Due to synthesis and sequencing errors, we may not be able to find some identifiers in consensus reads for reversed constrained coder map during decoding.
+Thus we will replace erroneous identifiers by existing identifiers at smallest Hamming distance from it.
+In this case any DNA block can be converted into some binary string, although this string may be wrong and cause visible discolorations in the image.

 \textbf{Image processing.} An example illustrating the image corruptions caused by erroneous/missing oligos is shown in Figure~\ref{fig:ori}.
 Small blocks with the wrong color can be easily observed visually, and they are a consequence of only $10$ missing oligos.
-To correct the discolorations automatically, we propose a three-part image processing procedure.
-The first step consists in detecting the locations with discolorations, masking the regions with discolorations and subsequently treating them as missing pixels.
+To correct the discolorations automatically, we propose a three-step image processing procedure.
+The first step consists of detecting the locations with discolorations, masking the regions with discolorations and subsequently treating them as missing pixels.
 The second step involves using deep learning techniques to inpaint the missing pixels.
 The third step involves smoothing the image to reduce both blocking effects caused by aggressive quantization and the mismatched inpainted pixels.